Alexander Street Press

 Unger, N. (2004) How did Belle La Follette Resist Racial Segregation in Washington D.C., 1913-1914?
 In K. Sklar and T. Dublin (Eds.)
 Women and Social Movements in the United States, 1775-2000, 8, no. 2.
 New York: Alexander Street Press.

-Feminist, Gender, and Sexuality Studies Commons, Political History Commons, Race, Ethnicity and Post-Colonial Studies Commons, Social History Commons, United States History Commons, Women's History Commons
+Feminist, Gender, and Sexuality Studies Commons, Political History Commons, Race, Ethnicity and Post-Colonial Studies Commons, Social History Commons, Social Justice Commons, United States History Commons, Women's History Commons